 The student receiving this award will have demonstrated the ability to include family members and/or significant others as partners in the treatment process.
 He/she will clearly advocate for clients and their family members as they collaborate to promote speech-language change.
 An ability to listen carefully, respect differences, show creativity, and emphasize the unique characteristics of the client and family members will be evident in the student’s work – as it was for Dr. Andrews.

-James Andrews, Ph.D., NIU Professor Emeritus, was a faculty member in the Department of Communicative Disorders from 1970-2000.
-He was the Director of the Speech and Hearing Clinic and served as Department Chair from 1970-2000.
+James Andrews, Ph.D., NIU Professor Emeritus, passed away on February 16, 2016 in Portland, Oregon.
+He was a faculty member in the Department of Communicative Disorders from 1970-2000.
+He was the Director of the Speech and Hearing Clinic and served as Department Chair from 1980-1990.
 Deeply respected by faculty, students, and clients, he modeled the behavior of a caring professional in all of his interactions.

 Dr. Andrews was a leader in building a highly regarded speech-language-hearing program at NIU.
 He pioneered the Family Based Treatment approach, along with his wife Mary- a family therapist.
 Together, they gave over 150 workshops in the United States and Canada and co-authored the book, “Family Based Treatment in Communicative Disorders: A Systemic Approach.”
 Students recount the “family feeling” that pervaded their work with Dr. Andrews in the NIU Clinic and during many of their co-led home-based visits.